havishaJ/Greymodels/README.md

 # Greymodels: Shiny App for Grey Forecasting Model

-Greymodels is a package that includes a Shiny application for an interactive interface for statistical modelling and forecasting using grey-based models.
+Greymodels is a Shiny application providing an interactive interface for statistical modelling and forecasting using grey-based models.
 It covers several state of-the-art univariate and multivariate grey models.
 A user friendly interface allows users to easily compare the performance of different models for prediction and among others, visualize graphical plots of predicted values within user chosen confidence intervals.

 ## Installation